elm-community/elm-undo-redo/README.md

 ### Usage with commands

-When you use `Html.App.program` instead of `Html.App.beginnerProgram` as above, you can use commands in your `update` function.
+When you use `Html.program` instead of `Html.beginnerProgram` as above, you can use commands in your `update` function.

 Look at the [counter with cats example](./examples/CounterWithCats.elm) which loads a GIF image whenever you increment